ansys/pyfluent/doc/source/api/index.rst

 This section describes the core pythonic interfaces for Fluent.
-Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the APIs for the meshing and solver components of Fluent.
+Here, you can find the application programming interfaces for such things as launching Fluent, assorted utilities, as well as the interfaces for the meshing and solver components of Fluent.

-Note that aside from the core API, there is also the separate Parametric Study API (``ansys-fluent-parametric``), as well as the separate Visualization API (``ansys-fluent-visualization``).

 Launching Fluent
 ----------------

-The API for this component provides access to starting Fluent locally in server mode or connecting to a running Fluent server instance.
+This component provides access to starting Fluent locally in server mode or connecting to a running Fluent server instance.

 Pythonic Utilities
 ------------------

-The API is currently comprosed of only a function to allow for asynchonous execution.
+This component consists solely of a function to allow for asynchonous execution.

 Meshing Mode
 ------------

-The meshing API is dedicated to capturing the capabilities of the Fluent Meshing guided workflows and associated tools.
-The API consists of a TUI-based API that is derived from the Fluent (meshing) text command interface, as well as a datamodel-driven meshing workflow interface that manages the workflow tasks, meshing functions, and part management.
+The meshing mode is dedicated to capturing the capabilities of the Fluent Meshing guided workflows and associated tools.
+This component consists of an interface that is derived from the Fluent (meshing) TUI, as well as a meshing workflow interface that manages workflow tasks, meshing functions, and part management.

 Solver Mode
 -----------

-The solver API is dedicated to capturing the power of the Fluent solver.
-The API consists of a settings-based API (beta) or TUI-based API that is derived from the Fluent (solver) text command interface, as well as access to Fluent surface, scalar and vector field data.
+The solver mode is dedicated to capturing the power of the Fluent solver.
+This component consists of a :ref:`ref_settings`-based interface or a :ref:`ref_solver_tui`-based interface that is derived from the Fluent (solver) TUI, as well as access to Fluent surface, scalar and vector field data.

 .. currentmodule:: ansys.fluent